dart-lang/site-www/src/tools/pub/get-started.md

 Here is an example of a pubspec that specifies the locations of two packages.
-First, it points to the js package that is hosted on the Package site, and then it points to the intl package in the Dart
+First, it points to the js package that is hosted on the Pub site, and then it points to the intl package in the Dart
 SDK:

 {% prettify yaml %}